darchives/autoforms-5-array-bug/readme.md

 1. Clone this repo and run ```meteor``` in the directory.
 2. Open the page up in your browser.
-3. Ensure that there is more than one item in the autoform array.
+3. Ensure that there is more than one item in the AutoForm array.
 4. Remove any item **other than the last item**
 5. Click 'save'